pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 - The concept of PaymentEdgeBuilder might be a bit much, if it's exposed through an RPC we can drop the term entirely

+Questions:

+- Do we want to reuse existing contracts between renters and hosts as payment channels?
+Seeing as renters have put in money in the contract based on their expected usage we might want to keep that separate

 ### MR3: PaymentEdgePricer